Resources

 • Closing costs and fees (appraisal, inspection, insurance)

-There are many reasons why most buyers work with a real estate agent to help them buy a house.
-Buyers benefit from their expertise for everything from researching the MLS to representation at closing day.
+There are many reasons most buyers work with a real estate agent to help them buy a house.
+Buyers benefit from their expertise for everything from researching the MLS to representation on closing day.

-Finding an experienced agent (real estate is a popular career for military spouses and veterans) is as easy as asking your network for recommendations.
+Finding an experienced agent is as easy as asking your network for recommendations.
 Successful agents have passionate clients who love sharing their experiences, so you shouldn’t have any problem finding a couple of names to schedule informational interviews.

 Do I Need a Buyer's Agent?

-Throughout their careers, most agents represent buyers and sellers.
-But, did you know you can hire a buyer's agent who only works with buyers?
-For more details, read Do I Need a Buyer's Agent to Buy a Home?.
+Did you know you can hire a buyer's agent who only works with homebuyers?
+Learn more: Do I need a buyer’s agent to buy a home?

 The Components of a Good Home Offer

-To start, know that state and local laws play a big part in customizing your offer, which is a legally binding document, so it’s important you’re familiar with the legal forms.
-Your agent will probably use a Residential Purchase Agreement during your transaction.
-Note that your state might require a real estate lawyer to prepare or review the offer.
+State and local laws play a big part in customizing your offer, which is a legally binding document, so it’s essential to be familiar with the legal forms.
+Your agent will use a Residential Purchase Agreement during your transaction.
+Be aware that your state may necessitate a real estate lawyer for offer preparation or review.

 Here’s the information you need to make an offer on a home.